Jarrell28/data-structures-and-algorithms/javascript/code-challenges/BinaryTree/README.md

-# Binary Tree Maximum Value
+# Binary Tree Breadth First Traversal

 ## Challenge Description
-Return the max value in the Binary Tree
+Write a breadth first traversal method which takes a Binary Tree as its unique input returning a list of the values in the tree in the order they were encountered

 ## Whiteboard